Staying Healthy with Cat and Dog Teeth Cleaning in Pasadena, MD

 Pets can be anything but cooperative when it comes to someone poking around in their mouth.
 Still, it’s vital to care for their dental health the same way we care for our own.
-Regular pet dental care easily prevents some of the same dental concerns humans deal with.
+Regular cat and dog teeth cleaning easily prevents some of the same dental concerns humans deal with.
 At Lake Shore Pet Hospital, we work with our patients and their owners in Pasadena and surrounding areas to provide comprehensive dental services.

 Gum Disease: Common in Adult Dogs and Cats